HMCL-dev/HMCL-PE-Docs/_launcher/introduction.md

 https://github.com/Tungstend/HMCL-PE
 ```
 Run the ```link.bat``` file to do a build configuration.

+If you are compiling HMCL-PE-CN, you need some other preparation:

 Apply for QQ API and change API key in MainActivity.java.

 After that, Compile using Gradle by Android Studio.

 <h1 align="center">License</h1>